microsoft/vscode-wiki/Touch-&-Pointer-Device-support.md

 		* list view

-## PointerEvent/MouseEvent
+## Pointer/Mouse Event

-Pointer events are DOM events fired by pointer devices, which includes Mouse (majorly on desktop), Touch and Pen.
+Pointer events are DOM events fired by pointer devices, which include Mouse, Touch and Pen.
 Pointer events inherit from Mouse events, so we only need to adopt following generic mouse/pointer listeners without modifying out mouse handler code.

 ### PointerDown/MouseDown